how to get free money UK

 As the world contends with unprecedented levels of pandemic-induced anxiety and, worst case scenario, mental health issues, scientific studies suggest that people can turn to a familiar and comforting activity to help manage stress and sharpen performance.
 Alongside other effective, non-prescription remedies such as exercise, fresh air, enjoying natural environments, chewing sugar-free gum can provide a much-needed mental boost during difficult times, whilst remaining a simple and affordable option for the general public. ” - Quote from Oral Health Foundation

 Work related stress isn’t something new.
 In 2020, the U.K. Health and Safety Executive found that “in 2019/2020 work-related stress, depression or anxiety accounted for 51% of all work-related ill health and 55% of all days lost due to work-related ill health”.
-People were already feeling anxious about work pre-pandemic and now recent events have given a new and very valid reason for people to feel anxious about their workplaces, job security and returning to socializing.
+People were already feeling anxious about work pre-pandemic and now recent events have given a new and very valid reason for people to feel anxious about their workplaces, job security and returning to socialising.

-Sings that you may be suffering with an intense anxiety on returning to work include:
+Signs that you may be suffering with an intense anxiety on returning to work include:

 • an increased worry about returning to work